digideskio/playfuljs-book/building-worlds.md

 If you learn something about design patterns, algorithms, or data structures along the way, I apologize and assure you it's purely coincidental.
 If you're looking for math, you've come to the wrong place.
-I suck at math, so we'll stick to the basics here.
+I suck at math, so we'll squeak by with the minimum amount necessary.

 We'll use JavaScript, the language of the web, because if you build something cool in JS it's easy to share with your friends.
 It's also reasonably fast and very high-level, so we can express big ideas with just a little code.